 We are now working in partnership with our Nepalese colleagues, our friends who we spend up to 5 months of the year with to support the families of our Sherpa team who have been lost to the mountains.
 Please see the donation page for more information on what our aims are and how we hope to make a difference.

 As the weeks unfold we will be giving you updates on the progress of the charity.
-This is non-profit charity and every pence donated will be going to support4sherpas.
-A just giving page will be set up shortly – for now though please donate here.
+This is non-profit fund and every pence donated will be going to Support4Sherpas.
+A just giving page will be set up shortly, once we have gained charity status – for now though please donate here.

 We are in the early stages but PLEASE DONATE now – It will take less than 5 minutes of your time.
 If everyone donated just £5 it will make the biggest of difference, helping support and give a better future to the families of people who dedicate their lives to us and the mountains.